-Sensitive data is defined as information that is protected against unwarranted disclosure.
-Access to sensitive data should be safeguarded.
-Protection of sensitive data may be required for legal or ethical reasons, for issues pertaining to personal privacy, or for proprietary considerations.
+Sensitive information is defined as information that is protected against unwarranted disclosure.
+Access to sensitive information should be safeguarded.
+Protection of sensitive information may be required for legal or ethical reasons, for issues pertaining to personal privacy, or for proprietary considerations.

 Sensitive Information includes all data, in its original and duplicate form, which contains: